antrea-io/antrea/docs/antctl.md

 The `antctl supportbundle` command can also be run inside a Controller or Agent Pod, in which case only local information will be collected.

+Since v1.10.0, Antrea also supports collecting information by applying a `SupportBundleCollection` CRD, you can refer to the [support bundle guide](./support-bundle-guide.md) for more information.

 ### controllerinfo and agentinfo commands

 `antctl` controller command `get controllerinfo` (or `get ci`) and agent command